How Can You Use Burps, Farts and Fairy Tales to Teach Handwriting? A Motivational Tale

 Motivating students to write when they are struggling with handwriting can be a painful task for any therapist/ educator.
-The reality is that when a student is not motivated, he/ she may just “go through the motions” or they may simply refuse……either way it can halt progress and leave both of you (teacher and learner) feeling hopeless.
+When a student has no motivation, he/ she may just “go through the motions” or they may simply refuse……either way it can halt progress and leave both of you (teacher and learner) feeling hopeless.
+Who would have guessed the solution involved using Burps, Farts and Fairy Tales to Teach Handwriting!

-So when I met Luca Canever, a Spec Ed. teacher from Italy and learned about how he successfully motivated his students using fairy tales… I was immediately intrigued.
-I did not hesitate to sign up for his webinar and it was eye- opening to say the least.
+Luca Canever, a Spec Ed. teacher from Italy.
+When I learned about how he successfully motivated his students using fairy tales… I was immediately intrigued.
+I did not hesitate to sign up for his webinar and it was eye-opening, to say the least.
+He used client factors and a client-centered approach in his interventions.
+This spoke volumes to me as an OT.
 I learned so much!
-I was in awe of how he used client factors and a client centered approach in his interventions and it spoke volumes to me as an OT.
+I was in awe.

-We as OTs all know that when any task is hard, motivation tends to be low, simply because success is not always imminent.
+We as OTs all know that when any task is hard, motivation tends to be low.
+Why?
+Simply put, success is not always imminent.
 Low motivation can be detrimental in many ways, especially with the task of teaching handwriting.
-When a student is intrinsically motivated, they can often push through the struggle, however sometimes students need some extrinsic motivation to get them through this hump.
+An intrinsically motivated student can often push through the struggle, however sometimes students need some extrinsic motivation to get them through this hump.

 There are many factors that influence motivation including our values, attitudes, interests etc., but our past experiences also have an overwhelming impact on our motivational level.
 Let me explain…

-If a student struggles with handwriting, they may develop a negative association with this task and will certainly not be motivated to do it.
+If a student struggles with handwriting, they may develop a negative association with this task and will certainly not gain the motivation to keep going.
 However, we know that the only way to get better at handwriting is to practice the task of handwriting !
 The other problem is that this aversion to handwriting can often become a self- fulfilling prophecy i.e. a student might find themselves thinking the following way…..

 “ I can’t do it, I’m not good at it.”
 But If I don’t practice, I will never get good at it..”
 This can become a never ending cyclical problem.
 IT is also important to note that “ I can’t” often translates to “ I don’t like” which further strengthens a negative association with handwriting.

-How Luca used Burps, Farts and Fairy tales to motivate his student….
+How Luca used Burps, Farts and Fairy tales to Teach Handwriting and Motivate his Student

 Now, Luca had worked with Leo for over 4 years on cursive writing.
 Leo was an 18 year old boy with mildly cognitive disabilities, poor fine motor skills.
 To make things worse, Leo took several medications which made his hands tremor and shake.
 This aspect made handwriting even more challenging for Leo and in turn created a further aversion to handwriting.

 Luca’s actual goal was for Leo to practice writing in cursive sentences upon dictation.
 However, Leo was always very hesitant and aversive to participate in handwriting.
-He would get easily frustrated with any writing tasks and shut down.
-What Leo needed was opportunities to practice so that he could get better and feel ‘good’ about handwriting again.
+He would shut down out of frustration with any writing tasks.
+Leo needed opportunities to practice so that he could get better and feel ‘good’ about handwriting again.
 Luca knew that if he could get him to practice and provide Leo with the positive reinforcement he needed, that could change things.
 But the question was how?

-What Luca did is used a client centered approach by looking at the client factors.
+Luca used a client-centered approach by looking at the client factors.
 He tried to learn as much as he could about Leo’s specific interests and wondered if there was a subject or theme that might influence his performance in the handwriting.

 So Luca created a handwriting template “Whitesnow and the Seven Farts” by adapting the popular story of Disney’s Snow white and the 7 Dwarfs.
 Using this template, Luca encouraged Leo to write his own version of Snow White who soon became a burping and farting princess.